b4ux1t3/b4ux1t3/README.md

 ### Hi there

 - 🔭 I’m currently working on ...
+Figuring out what I'm working on.
 - 🌱 I’m currently learning ...
 Docker!
 - 👯 I’m looking to collaborate on ... games, utilities and more!
 - 💬 Ask me about ... .NET Core, Python, or Rust!